ARMmbed/time_series_database_doc/time_series_database.md

 **TODO**: add a screenshot here of the finished Lambda function screen

-## Configure the API Gateway

-1. Go to the API Gateway service in the AWS console
-1. Create an API called `mbed time series database webhook`
-1. Create a resource called `/webhook`
-1. Create a GET method
-    * Integration type should be `Mock`
-    * Add a method response that returns 200
-1. Create a PUT method
-    * Integration type should be `Lambda`
-    * Lambda function: `mbed_time_series_webhook`
-1. Click on `Stages` -> `webhook` -> `PUT` to see the URL to use as the webhook callback below.

 **TODO**: Create a metric of securing the webhook(API keys?)